sorin232307/romanian-energy-market-analysis/README.md

 The results are statistically limited by the small sample (10 years), but the model confirms that EUR/RON is the only individually significant predictor (p = 0.017).

 ### Step 4 — Clustering (KMeans)
 Using monthly data (132 observations), I applied KMeans with 3 clusters on production, price, and exchange rate.
-The algorithm unsupervised-ly isolated 2022 as a separate regime — all 12 months of 2022 ended up in a single cluster characterized by extreme prices (avg.
+The unsupervised algorithm isolated 2022 as a separate regime — all 12 months of 2022 ended up in a single cluster characterized by extreme prices (avg.
 1,232 RON/MWh), confirming the geopolitical shock as a distinct market state.
 ![](images/Figure_2.png)

 ### Step 5 — Machine Learning (Price Forecasting)